 The idea of a War in Heaven sometime before Adam's fall is a Gap Theory connected false Doctrine mainly popularized by secular western fiction.

 When I say it's a Pagan idea it's because various Pagan mythologies have myths of various wars between the gods (Sometimes newer gods overthrowing older ones) or of a god being cast out.
-Greek mythology as the Titanarchy, the Gigantarchy, Zeus overthrowing Ophion, the brief usurpation of Typhon, and the casting out of Hēphaistos.
+Greek mythology as the Titanarchy, the Gigantarchy, Cronos overthrowing Ophion, the brief usurpation of Typhon, and the casting out of Hēphaistos.
 Egyptian mythology has Amon's war with Apep and Set overthrowing Osiris to later be overthrown by Horus.
 Norse mythology has the war of the Vanir and the Aseir.
-Japanese mythology has the war between the Heavenly Kami and the Earthly Kami.
+Japanese mythology has Susanoo being cast out of Heaven and then the war between the Heavenly Kami and the Earthly Kami.
 And so on.
 And for the Pagan Canaanites just look at the Baal Cycle.

 "In the days before Creation, Rahab, Prince of the Sea, rebelled against God.
 When commanded: 'Open your mouth, Prince of the Sea, and swallow all of the world's waters,' he cried: 'Lord of the Universe, leave me in peace!'
 Whereupon God kicked him to death and sank his carcase below the waves, since no land beast could endure its stench."
 (Bavli Baba Bathra 74b; Numeri Rabba 18:22; Midrash Wayosha, 46.)